Andy9814/ML_Budgeting/README.md

 # ML_Budgeting App

-The App is simple – The user links up a bank account (we used a .csv pulled from my RBC bank accounts),
+It a Machine Learning App, using ML Kit.
+The user links up a bank account (we used a .csv pulled from my RBC bank accounts),

 sets a goal amount they wish to save for.
 They also set an auto investment value, something typically small like 1-5%.
 This will be invested into their savings account whenever they make a purchase.